Personal Injury: Defence

 Andrew’s recent cases include:

-B –v- CPS: In July 2016, Andrew successfully represented the Crown Prosecution Service in the Court of Appeal when the claimant’s oral application for permission to appeal was refused.
+- B –v- CPS: In July 2016, Andrew successfully represented the Crown Prosecution Service in the Court of Appeal when the claimant’s oral application for permission to appeal was refused.
 Andrew also successfully represented the CPS at the civil jury trial in February 2015 involving allegations of malicious prosecution and misfeasance in public office.
-Andrew is one of the few civil barristers with real experience of civil jury trials.